-Communicates with parents Teacher establishes respectful and productive relationships with parents.
-Actively seeks to include and communicate with families within the classroom.
-Teacher teams with the lead teacher to communicate with parents about their child's progress on a regular basis and openly welcomes parents to the classroom .
-Teacher provides required information to parents .
+Communicates with parents and productive relationshipsteacher to communicatewith parents.Actively seekswith parents about their Teacher provides required information to parents .
 Minimal contact is established.
 Teacher is insensitive to parent concerns about students.
 Does not make an effort to get involved with parents.
 Participates within greater school community Teacher seeks out and volunteers to participate in school or community activities outside of school hours and makes substantial contributions.
 Teacher participates in school/district events when specifically asked or required.
 Participates as much as possible as a full faculty member.
 Teacher participates in school/district events at a minimal level.
 Participates in one required events .
 Teacher avoids becoming involved in school/district projects and/or community events.